Adventure / Trekking

 Transportation Options: Bus / Cab / Walk/Trek / + Walk/Trek

 Travel Tips: 1.
 Food has to be carried from Meppadi town.
 Water is available at a stream on mid way to the peak, but it's suggested to carry enough water.

 2. Start early, so that you can return before dusk.

 3. This is the third highest peak in the South after Anaimudi near Munnar (2695 meters) and Doddabetta Peak near Ooty (2637 meters).

-Trekking to the Chembra Peak is a moderately difficult task and recommended for trekkers with good physical fitness.
-There is a heart shaped lake on the way to the top of the peak, which is believed to have never dried up, is a major tourist attraction here.
+Trekking to the Chembra Peak is a moderately difficult task and is recommended for trekkers with good physical fitness.
+There is a heart-shaped lake on the way to the top of the peak, which is believed to have never dried up, is a major tourist attraction here.
 Earlier, the trek used to be till Chembra peak.
-But, now visitors can only trek till the heart shaped lake.
+But, now visitors can only trek to the heart-shaped lake.

-Best time to trek the Chembra Peak is during the post monsoon time of November to February.
-Monsoon period should be avoided as the path to the peak can get very slippery and reaching the top, as well as the descent, might be difficult.
+The best time to trek the Chembra Peak is during the post-monsoon time of November to February.
+The monsoon period should be avoided as the path to the peak can get very slippery and reaching the top, as well as the descent, might be difficult.